 |The eastern facade of Saint John's Baptistery in Florence showing Ghiberti's "Gates of Paradise."
 All photography unless noted is the property of EuroTravelogue™.
 Please do not use without permission.|

-Welcome to ArtSmart Roundtable—a new monthly series that I am participating in with a group of travel bloggers who are passionate about exploring fascinating destinations and discovering the art therein.
-Combining art and travel is our mission as we set to chronicle our adventures and discoveries to share with you.
-On the last Monday of each month, we publish a new topic and discuss its significance to art and location.
-This month’s topic is Religious Architecture, hence my choice of the Florence Baptistery for its multidimensional symbolism of this world and the next.
+Welcome to ArtOdysseys—my new monthly series that unites my love of travel with my passion for art—connecting with masterpieces around the world.
+Combining art and travel is my mission wherever I travel and I plan to chronicle my experiences and discoveries to share with you.
+Each month will bring a new topic and this month’s is Religious Architecture, hence my choice of the Florence Baptistery for its multidimensional symbolism of this world and the next.

 Located just steps away from the Duomo is one of Florence's greatest treasures often overlooked by all who visit.
 Renowned for its “Gates of Paradise” that grace the eastern doorway, the Baptistery of Saint John or il Battistero di San Giovanni is perhaps the oldest building standing in Florence today.
 If that’s not reason enough to visit, perhaps its religious resplendence will convince you.
 From its lavishly decorated ceiling of golden mosaics to its three celebrated doors gracing the exterior to its eight-sided design, the Florence Baptistery’s religious significance transcends its temporal beauty and is truly a spiritual journey for the mind and soul.

 We’ll begin with an exploration of the doors, starting with Ghiberti’s “Gates of Paradise” that adorn the eastern façade facing the front of the Duomo.
 Unfortunately, most come to admire their effulgent beauty and then move on without understanding that their very name, Gates of Paradise, connotes so much more than the 10 panels before them; but we’ll get into that later.